-There are four main types of lesion to look for when checking for skin cancer.
+There are five main types of lesion to look for when checking for skin cancer.

 The lesions are pre-cancerous; in 10 – 15% of cases they may develop into squamous cell carcinomas, so they should be treated to prevent progression.
 This occurs most commonly in middle-aged and elderly people, on areas most exposed to the sun such as the face, neck, ears, back of the hands and scalp.
 It presents as red-brown scaly and rough patches of skin.